intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/prerequisites.md

 ## Software

-Swan is tested on CentOS 7.
+Swan was tested on CentOS 7, and installation instructions covers only this distribution, although other distribution should be able to run Swan just fine.

-Operating system defaults does not suit the Swan experiment needs.
-These settings should be changed to accommodate larger loads and make latency variance lower.
+In the next section there is a list of default options of CentOS 7 kernel that should be changed to accommodate larger loads and make latency variance lower.

-Experiment will log `Warning` messages if those knobs are not set properly, but will run nonetheless.
+Experiment when run will log `Warning` messages if those setting are not set properly, but will run nonetheless.

 ### File descriptors
+This should be set on SUT and load generator machines.

 As the both Mutilate and Memcached will create many connections, it is important that the number of available file descriptors is high enough.
 It should be in the high tens of thousands.
 To check the current limit, run: